ZenanXing/AtABA-DROmiX/README.md

 Here, with AtABA-DROmiX, researchers can explore the complex dose-response behaviors of genes that they are interested in by simply provide the AGI locus code (e.g. AT5G52310).
 You can download the results including the heatmap, fold-change data, ED-related values (EC<sub>50</sub> and BMD), and the customized dose-response curves.
 For genes not showing clear trends in our research, simple line plots will be provided.

+Another key feature of AtABA-DROmiX is the ability to explore predefined groups of ABA-responsive genes.
+In our study, these genes were classified into eight clusters based on their dose-dependent expression patterns and sensitivity to ABA using *fuzzy c-means clustering* (Futschik and Carlisle, 2005).
+In the app, ABA-responsive genes can be explored using two classification options:

+- By Cluster: Explore genes according to the eight clusters identified from their dose-response expression patterns.
+- By Response Features: Explore genes according to either their response pattern or ABA sensitivity.
+    - Pattern: Bell, Up, or Down
+    - Sensitivity: High, Medium, or Low

 So, start exploring the ABA dose-response world!
 Let the AtABA-DROmiX help you making exciting scientific discoveries!

 Happy exploring :)